hirememorey/yesand-music/docs/CONTROL_PLANE.md

-## Control Plane for Visual-First Semantic MIDI Editing
+## Control Plane for Invisible Intelligence Semantic MIDI Editing

 ### Purpose
-Provide a real-time control plane for MIDI generation and style control, with the primary focus on visual-first semantic MIDI editing with natural language conversation that integrates seamlessly with existing DAW workflows.
+Provide a real-time control plane for MIDI generation and style control, with the primary focus on invisible intelligence semantic MIDI editing with natural language conversation that integrates seamlessly with existing DAW workflows.

-### Vision: Visual-First Semantic MIDI Editing with Natural Language Interface
+### Vision: Invisible Intelligence Semantic MIDI Editing with Natural Language Interface
-The ultimate goal is to enable visual, immediate feedback musical editing through:
+The ultimate goal is to enable intelligent, non-intrusive musical assistance through:
-- **Visual Pattern Recognition**: Highlight bass lines, melodies, chord progressions in real-time
+- **Background Musical Analysis**: Silent, continuous analysis that doesn't interrupt workflow
-- **Interactive MIDI Manipulation**: Drag-and-drop musical elements with instant audio feedback
+- **Contextual Intelligence**: Understand what musicians are working on without visual intrusion
-- **Smart Visual Suggestions**: Show musical improvements with one-click application
+- **Smart Suggestions**: Provide musical improvements only when requested
 - **Natural Language Conversation**: Chat with AI assistant for musical guidance and complex operations
 - **Seamless DAW Integration**: Work within familiar DAW workflows, not against them

-### Strategic Pivot: From Command-Based to Visual-First
+### Strategic Pivot: From Visual-First to Invisible Intelligence
-**Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
-A command-based interface breaks their fundamental workflow of see-hear-adjust.
+**Critical Insight from Pre-Mortem Analysis**: Musicians are creatures of habit who have spent years perfecting their DAW workflow.
+Any visual overlay or new interface feels invasive and disrupts their sacred "see-hear-adjust" workflow.

-**New Approach**: The control plane now serves as a secondary interface, with the primary focus on visual analysis and manipulation with natural language conversation that integrates seamlessly with existing DAW workflows.
+**New Approach**: The control plane now serves as a secondary interface, with the primary focus on invisible intelligence and natural language conversation that integrates seamlessly with existing DAW workflows without visual interference.

 ### Principles
 - Embrace nondeterminism and simplicity: minimal timing guarantees, fast iteration.